 Opera ought to be the most accessible and least elitist genre of classical music, and yet it is the art form most likely to baffle, intimidate or repel the English speaking listener.
 Why do we not listen to more of it?

-Maybe it’s because opera is elitist.
-Although the Arts Council tries to push productions in the direction of accessibility, the big money commercial sponsors want audiences who can afford the luxury goods they advertise and the top performers want to do something slightly controversial – something that “pushes boundaries”.
+Maybe the issue with opera is that it’s considered elitist.
+For example in England and New York Although the Arts Councils try to push productions in the direction of accessibility, the big money commercial sponsors want audiences who can afford the luxury goods they advertise and the top performers want to do something slightly controversial – something that “pushes boundaries”.
 The problem with this theory is that classical music is reaching bigger audiences in the UK than ever before.
-The popular programming of radio station ClassicFM has increased the demand for (and thus the range and quality of) budget recordings of most of the major repertoire.
+The popular programming of radio stations has increased the demand for (and thus the range and quality of) budget recordings of most of the major repertoire.
 At the popular end of classical music, the things that really sell have an extra-musical theme.
-Vivaldi’s Four Seasons, Beethoven’s Pastoral Symphony and Vaughan Williams’ The Lark Ascending all give you something to relate the music to.
+Vivaldi’s Four Seasons, Beethoven’s Pastoral Symphony and Vaughan Williams’ Lark Ascending all give you something to relate the music to.

 Opera tells a story – often a very dramatic one.
 The big stories that inspired composers to write operas like Macbeth, Julius Caeser and Don Giovanni contain themes that everybody can relate to: ambition, greed, love, jealousy and betrayal.
 Anyway, most of the stories are either based on folk tales and historical events or simply stolen from somebody else, so you probably know how they end already.

 The trouble is, most people still can’t tell what’s going on.
 When staged, the wooden actors often look nothing like the characters they are supposed to be playing, and even if you know the story, it can be hard to discern who is supposed to be who.
 Most operas are either in Italian or German, and generally use the kind of floral language that you aren’t going to learn on a Linguaphone course.